-Out of the 25 undergraduate students at Beth Hatalmud Rabbinical College, 1 (about 4%) are considered first-time/full-time degree seekers.
+Out of the 6 degree seeking undergraduates new to Beth Hatalmud Rabbinical College in 2016, 1 (about 17%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Beth Hatalmud Rabbinical College may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.